grame-cncm/embaudio/web/docs/lectures/lecture5.md

 ## Simple Filter: One Zero

 Filters are heavily used in the field of audio processing.
 In fact, designing filters is a whole field by itself.
-They are at the basis of many audio effects such as Wah guitar pedals, etc. From an algorithmic standpoint, the most basic filter is what we called a "one zero" filter which means that its transfer function only has numerators and no denominators.
+They are at the basis of many audio effects such as Wah guitar pedals, etc. From an algorithmic standpoint, the most basic filter is what we call a "one zero" filter which means that its transfer function only has numerators and no denominators.
 The differential equation of a one zero filter can be expressed as:

 \[y(n) = b_0x(n) + b_1x(n-1)\]